HACKERALERT/Picocrypt/Internals.md

 # Internals
 If you're wondering about how Picocrypt handles cryptography, you've come to the right place!
 This page contains the technical details about the cryptographic algorithms and parameters used, as well as how cryptographic values are stored in the header format.

-Note: This is a work in progress...
+**Note: This is a work in progress.**

 # Core Cryptography
 Picocrypt uses the following cryptographic primitives:
 - XChaCha20 (cascaded with Serpent in CTR mode for paranoid mode)
 - Keyed-BLAKE2b for normal mode, HMAC-SHA3 for paranoid mode (256-bit key, 512-bit digest)
-- HKDF-SHA3 for deriving a subkey used with the MAC above, as well as a key for Serpent
+- HKDF-SHA3 for deriving a subkey for the MAC above, as well as a key for Serpent
 - Argon2id:
     - Normal mode: 4 passes, 1 GiB memory, 4 threads
     - Paranoid mode: 8 passes, 1 GiB memory, 8 threads